Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 In achieving insulin control the patient must also take other steps:

-- It is important to maintain a good diet plan and visit your health care team (doctor, nurse, dietitian) once a month.
+- It is important to maintain a good diet plan and visit your health care team (doctor, nurse, and dietitian) as often as once a month.

 Because of the higher risk for hypoglycemia in children, doctors recommend that intensive insulin treatment be used very cautiously in children under 13 and not at all in very young children.